-10.1.
+- 10.1.
 The School Admissions Code requires admission authorities to provide for the admission of all children in the September following their fourth birthday.

-- a) child is entitled to a full-time place in the September following their fourth birthday - b) the child's parents can defer the date their child is admitted to the school until later in the school year but not beyond the point at which they reach compulsory school age and not beyond the beginning of the final term of the school year for which it was made - c) where the parents wish, children may attend part-time until later in the school year but not beyond the point at which they reach compulsory school age. - 10.2.
+Where a child has been offered a place at a school,: - a) the child is entitled to a full-time place in the September following their fourth birthday; - b) the child's parents can defer the date their child is admitted to the school until later in the school year but not beyond the point at which they reach compulsory school age and not beyond the beginning of the final term of the school year for which it was made; - c) where the parents wish, children may attend part-time until later in the school year but not beyond the point at which they reach compulsory school age. - 10.2.
 Parents may also seek a place for their child outside of their normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health. - 10.3.
-The parents of a summer born child may choose not to send that child to school until the September following their fifth birthday and may request that they are admitted out of their normal age group to reception rather than year 1 at the age of 5.

-The term summer born children relates to all children born from 1 April to 31 August.
+The parents of a summer born child may choose not to send that child to school until the September following their fifth birthday and may request that they are admitted out of their normal age group to reception rather than year 1 at the age of 5. - The term summer born children relates to all children born from 1 April to 31 August.
 These children reach compulsory school age on 31 August following their fifth birthday (or on their fifth birthday if it falls on 31 August).
-It is likely that most requests for summer born children to be admitted out of their normal age group will come from parents of children born in the later summer months or those born prematurely.

-10.4.
-When applying for a school place outside of a normal age group, parents are required to make an application for their child's normal age group at the usual time, but also submit a request for admission outside the normal age group at the same time.
+It is likely that most requests for summer born children to be admitted out of their normal age group will come from parents of children born in the later summer months or those born prematurely. - 10.4.
+When applying for a school place outside of a normal age group, parents are required to make an application for their child's normal age group by deadline, 15 January 2026, but also submit a request for admission outside the normal age group at the same time.